microsoft/CNTK/contrib/Python/doc/gettingstarted.rst

 at for each minibatch; `learning_rates_per_mb` is the learning rate that SGD will use when the parameters are updated at the end of each minibatch; and `max_epochs` is the maximum number of epochs to train for.

-We set up an execution context, train the network passing in the root node and the optimizer we are using, and finally, test its performance.
+The last step is to set up an execution context.
+An execution context can be either `Local` or `Deferred`.
+In the former case, as we use here, the methods (such as training and testing the network) are done locally and immediately so that the result is returned interactively to python.
+With a `Deferred` context, the methods simply set up a configuration file that can be used with CNTK at a later date.
+Here, with the local execution context, we train the network by passing in the root node and the optimizer we are using, and finally, we test its performance.
 Here is the output of the above example:

 ``{'SamplesSeen': 500, 'Perplexity': 1.1140191, 'loss': 0.10797427}``